 NSG-609.
 D.N.P.
-PROGRAM PRACTICUM I Credits: 2
+PROGRAM PRACTICUM Credits: 3

 This course provides students pursuing a Doctor of Nursing Practice degree the opportunity for achieving additional clinical hours as required for meeting program outcomes.
-The focus will be on preparing students as experts in a specific area for advancing nursing practice, for the final scholarly project.
-The student will develop a PICO statement for the scholarly project which will guide this intense practice immersion experience.
+The focus will be on preparing students as experts in a specific area for advancing nursing practice, for the final D.N.P. project.
+The student will develop a PICOT statement which will guide this intense practice immersion experience.
 The student will collaborate with an identified clinical mentor.
-(Elective; Clinical hours total: 150 hours/ 8 weeks/2 credits)
+(Elective; Clinical hours total: 250)